 Elect one of your group members to login, and create this new wiki page.
 Note that there should be only page created per group.

-Your group will choose a common, function, everyday object from the list given below (Appendix A).
+Your group will choose a common, functional, everyday object from the list given below (Appendix A).
 Your challenge is to imagine that this object does not exist and to describe in written language (1) the mechanical function of your object, (2) what need is fulfilled by this object, and (3) the physical attributes and characteristics of your object.

 You must describe the object’s function, the need it will fulfill and its attributes in clear, non-technical language that any user could understand.
 Your description must be specific enough so that someone who had never seen the object could recognize it and understand how it works and understand what benefits it provides.

+READ MORE

 For example, if your object is a “colander” you might begin to describe it as “a circular object, approximately 12” in diameter and 9” in height, made of metal or heat-resistant plastic, which is used in cooking to drain pasta after cooking or to hold food for washing or steaming.
 Its holes are large enough for water and other liquids to drain but small enough so that food will not leak through.
 A base or foot enables it to sit on a counter or in a sink and handles allow easy carrying and a means to suspend it over a cooking pot for steaming ...”

+READ MORE

 1. Week One [20 points]

 1.1.
 Written Description